jjuback/gc-excelviewer/README.md

 # Excel Viewer
 Powered by [Wijmo](http://www.wijmo.com/products/wijmo-5), this extension provides read-only viewers for CSV files and Excel spreadsheets within the current Visual Studio Code workspace.

-> This extension requires Visual Studio Code 1.9.1 Recovery Build or greater.
+> This extension requires Visual Studio Code 1.23.0 or greater.

 This extension no longer requires access to an external CDN, which prevented it from being used behind a firewall.
 This version fixes issues where changes to CSV file structure were not immediately reflected in the preview window.
 It also includes improvements for CSV file parsing, particularly for fields that span multiple lines.
 New features also include optional line numbers and the ability to comment out lines that begin with a specified character.
 See the changelog for details.